LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 Once the Docker image is built successfully, you can the following command to starts a container running a Jupyter Notebook server with all Python libraries that are defined in a ```requirements.txt``` file and *jupyter/scipy-notebook* in your machine.

 ![Figure-7](images/07_notebook_rdp_plotly.png "RDP Library for Python and Plotly are ready")

 Please noticed that all credentials have been passed to the Jupyter server's environment variables via Docker run ```-env-file .env``` option, so the notebook can access those configurations via ```os.getenv()``` method.
 Developers do not need to keep credentials information in the notebook source code.

 Then you can start to create notebook applications that consume content from LSEG with the Data Library API, and then plot data with the Plotly library.
 Please see more detail in the *ld_notebook.ipynb* example notebook file in */python/notebook/* folder.
-Please see the full detail regarding how to run this example notebook on the [How to build and run the Jupyter Docker Scipy-Notebook customize's image with RDP Library for Python and Plotly](#scipy_notebook_build) section.

 ![Figure-8](images/08_ldlib_notebook_1.png "RDP Library for Python and Plotly notebook result 1")